 At the adjudicatory hearing in May of 2012, both parents stipulated to the abuse and neglect of their children through their drug use and through their failure to provide a fit and suitable household.
 The circuit court granted the parents a post-adjudicatory improvement period with orders to participate in any and all provided services, including psychological evaluations, and to remain free of drugs and alcohol.
-During the course of this case, the parents' drug screens tested negative until the later part of 2012.
-In June of 2012, the mother tested positive for methamphetamines and in November, petitioner tested positive for cocaine, amphetamines, and methamphetamines.
-The circuit court revoked the parents' post-adjudicatory improvement period in January of 2013, but granted them a one-year rehabilitation period with orders for petitioner to attend in-patient rehabilitation treatment and for the mother to complete a support program for substance abuse issues.
+During the course of this case, the parents' drug screens tested negative until the latter part of 2012.
+In June of 2012, petitioner tested positive for methamphetamines and in November, the father tested positive for cocaine, amphetamines, and methamphetamines.
+The circuit court revoked the parents' post-adjudicatory improvement period in January of 2013, but granted them a one-year rehabilitation period with orders for the father to attend in-patient rehabilitation treatment and for petitioner to complete a support program for substance abuse issues.
 The circuit court also ordered that the parents remain free of drugs and alcohol and granted them supervised visitation with their children on the condition that their random drug tests were clean.

 Despite the requirements of their rehabilitation period, both parents failed to comply with the circuit court's orders.
-The DHHR's motion to terminate the parents' parental rights alleged that the mother violated an order to refrain from any contact with petitioner and petitioner continued to test positive for drugs.
-It also stated that after petitioner admitted himself to treatment for one day, he left voluntarily, stating "CPS [Child Protective Services] was supposed to give my wife the kids back if I came to treatment and they didn't so there is no reason to be here."
-At the dispositional hearing in August of 2013, the family's CPS worker testified that petitioner had not participated in services since April and that his application to re-submit to a drug rehabilitation program was denied because he had not acknowledged his drug problem.
-The children's guardian ad litem testified that at a visit he made to the home in July, he observed an insufficient amount of food in the home and that petitioner and the mother were consuming beer together.
+The DHHR's motion to terminate the parents' parental rights alleged that petitioner violated an order to refrain from any contact with the father and that the father continued to test positive for drugs.
+It also stated that after the father admitted himself to treatment for one day, he left voluntarily, stating "CPS [Child Protective Services] was supposed to give my wife the kids back if I came to treatment and they didn't so there is no reason to be here."
+In February of 2013, the father was arrested for possession of hydrocone with a bottle of medication that was prescribed to petitioner.

+At the dispositional hearing in August of 2013, the family's DHHR worker testified that the father had not participated in services since April and that his application to re-submit to a drug rehabilitation program was denied because he had not acknowledged his drug problem.
+The family's service provider testified that in July of 2013, she visited petitioner's home and observed the father jump into nearby bushes.
+The children's guardian ad litem testified that at a separate visit, also in July, he observed an insufficient amount of food in the home and that petitioner and the father were consuming beer together.
 In October of 2013, the circuit court entered an order terminating both parents' parental rights.
 Petitioner now files this appeal.